 Hot peppers (the hotter the better); I used habarneros

-Plus, I added organic red and a few yellow beets because I had them on hand and because they are an excellent blood and liver cleanser.
-I feel it adds extra support to the liver during illness.
+Plus, I added organic red and a few yellow beets because I had them on hand and because beets are an excellent blood and liver cleanser.

 1.)
 You may want to wear gloves when cutting the hot peppers.
-Beware of rubbing your eyes.
+Keep out of eyes.